 The Board recognises that attracting, retaining and developing people is key to its long-term success.
-The Group aims to be an employer of choice through market-competitive remuneration, training and development and fostering an inclusive culture through our 'Fairness, Inclusion and Respect' programme.
+The Group aims to be a great place to work through marketcompetitive remuneration, training and development and fostering an inclusive culture through our 'Fairness, Inclusion and Respect' programme.
 We engage through team briefings, regular CEO briefings and our business update videos.
-Feedback is gathered through regular 'Pulse' surveys and acted upon.
-We recognise that the cost-of-living crisis has impacted everyone's day-to-day lives and we have introduced several initiatives to help support our people including launching our new employee discount scheme and a hardship fund, along with a tiered pay rise which awarded lower paid staff a higher uplift.
+Feedback is gathered through our annual employee survey, MyVoice, and acted upon.
+We continually review and update our people offering to ensure it remains competitive, and we seek to support our people through our wider approach to wellbeing.